-The mindfulness practices will be available several times during the month on various days, times throughout the month to allow the most participants.
-We presently have scheduled: Mindful Mondays, Well-being Wednesdays, Feel Good Fridays, and Soulful Sundays.
+The mindfulness practices will be available several times during the month on various days, and times throughout the month to allow the most participants.
+We presently have scheduled: Mindful Mondays, Well-being Wednesdays, and Feel Good Fridays.

-Each hour-long session may include discussions around the background and history of mindfulness, themes and related practice, small group processing, community discussion, and instruction.
-We will also open up the zoom room half an hour before the session to do ice breakers and connect with other parents to build our mindfulness community.
+Each session may include discussions around the background and history of mindfulness, themes and related practice, small group processing, community discussion, and instruction.
+If the event is online, we will also open up the zoom room half an hour before the session to do ice breakers and connect with other parents to build our mindfulness community.